-Sofia Pro Condensed is a sansserif font that we use - exclusively in all caps - for headlines and for emphasizing other short pieces of text.
+Sofia Pro Condensed is a sans serif font that we use for headlines and for emphasizing other short pieces of text.
 The typeface has a warm and human feel, making it friendly and highly readable.

-Used in all caps.
+Used preferably in all caps.